ChrisWhealy/Cordova-Create/README.md

   It makes no sense to supply pathname values for both the `copyFrom` *and* `linkTo` properties.
 You should specify one, or the other, but not both.

-  If values are given for both parameters, then the following logic is used:
+  However, if values are given for both parameters, then the following logic is used:

         Does the directory name specified in "copyFrom" exist?
           Yes --> Use this value for the --copyFrom parameter